-For example, if your focus keyword was “best laptop computers” and you wanted your product page or category page to rank for this, you probably have no shot.
+For example, if your focus keyword was “best budget laptops 2021” and you wanted your product page or category page to rank for this, you probably have no shot.

 In the example above, you can clearly see that all the top ranking websites are from third-party aggregators and review sites where they list a comparison of the best laptops.